hieuvp/learning-python/name-variable/README.md

 ## Scenario 2 - Importing Script

-> When you import one python script into another.
+> When you import one Python script into another.
 > In such a scenario, there seem to be two different scopes
 > which can be considered as the `main()` function.